Webinar

 Surface-induced processes such as adsorption, unfolding and aggregation at solid–liquid interfaces are increasingly recognized as potential contributors to subvisible particles (SVPs), long-term interfacial changes and material compatibility issues.

-In this session, Fredrik Pettersson, Senior Application Scientist at Biolin Scientific, will show how nanoscale adsorption measurements using QSense QCM-D can be used to establish mechanistic links to macroscopic outcomes such as SVP formation, aggregation, and interfacial stability overtime.
+In this session, Fredrik Pettersson, Senior Application Scientist at Biolin Scientific, will show how nanoscale adsorption measurements using QSense QCM-D can help establish mechanistic links to macroscopic outcomes such as SVP formation, aggregation, and interfacial instability over time.

 Webinar details